Trout

 • WA freshwater or combo fishing license.

-• If they are under 16, no!
-Fishing our lakes is free to them and they do not need a license.
+If they are under 16, no!
 16 and older must have either a freshwater or combo license.